-In order to persuade people to complete your call to action, it’s smart to offer them something in return.
+In order to persuade people to complete your insurance agency contact form, it’s smart to offer them something in return.
 It doesn’t have to be expensive or fancy.
 A free guide on how to work with your business or pick the best health coverage options for their groups will work.
 We recommend repurposing something you’ve already completed and offering it as a “free gift.”
 Raffling off iPads is a more expensive (but successful) option too.

 Here we have Hulu, who is offering prospective customers a free trial in return for contact information.
 The color of the call to action and how it stands out doesn’t hurt either.